What is Captcha-verification.systems?

 Update: June 28, 2018

-Once downloading is finished, open the file location.
+After the downloading process is finished, open the file location.
 You will see an icon like below.

-Further, click “Next” button to perform a system scan for the adware responsible for redirects to Captcha-verification.systems.
-Depending on your personal computer, the scan can take anywhere from a few minutes to close to an hour.
-As the scanning ends, Hitman Pro will show a screen which contains a list of malware that has been found as displayed on the image below.
+Further, click “Next” button for scanning your PC system for the adware software that causes multiple annoying pop ups.
+Depending on your personal computer, the scan may take anywhere from a few minutes to close to an hour.
+As the scanning ends, Hitman Pro will show a list of all items detected by the scan as shown on the image below.

-Manual Captcha-verification.systems popups removal requires some computer skills.
-Some files and registry entries that created by the ad supported software may be not completely removed.
-We suggest that run the Malwarebytes Free that are completely clean your PC of adware.
-Moreover, the free program will help you to remove malware, potentially unwanted applications, hijacker infections and toolbars that your personal computer can be infected too.
+Delete Captcha-verification.systems advertisements manually is difficult and often the adware is not fully removed.
+Therefore, we suggest you to run the MalwareBytes which are completely clean your device.
+Moreover, this free program will allow you to delete malware, potentially unwanted applications, toolbars and hijackers that your personal computer can be infected too.

 Category: Security tools

 AdGuard can be downloaded from the following link.
-Save it on your Microsoft Windows desktop.
+Save it to your Desktop.

 Author: © Adguard